 America’s Car Museum is your vehicle for learning!

 At LeMay – America’s Car Museum, opportunities for continued development of core academic skills and creativity abound!
 Choose your road to discovery through inquiry-based tours, hands-on workshops or self-guided exploration.
 Our diverse collection of vehicles and interactive activities will encourage students to examine automobiles as engineering feats, historical artifacts and rolling sculptures.
 Give your students the keys to learning by scheduling your reservation today!

-Schools, scouts, youth community organizations, and homeschool groups are eligible for school group admission rates and program options.
+Schools, scouts, youth community organizations and homeschool groups are eligible for school group admission rates and program options.
 Programs are available for a variety of ages ranging from preschool to college students.
-A minimum of 10 students are required.
+A minimum of 10 students is required.

 Group visits must be scheduled a minimum of two weeks in advance and are subject to availability.
 Groups that plan to book a guided tour or workshop are encouraged to view scheduling tips to see sample schedules.
 Chaperones must also review the Field Trip Guide in advance to ensure that all participants are well prepared for their visit.
 Educators who are interested in previewing the Museum before a field trip may contact the Education Department for an educator admission coupon.

 - $6 per student for admission